sw4/gulp-svg2el/README.md

 ######main.js:

-Creates a central template store, and defines a method to add new templates to it- which is used in `templates.js` output by `gulp-jshtml`.
+Creates a central template store, and defines a method to add new templates to it.
+This method is used by `templates.js` having been defined in the `gulp-jshtml` task.

 ```javascript
 var templates={};